tsjohns9/axway-open-docs/content/en/docs/central/mesh_management/discover-apis-and-services.md

 ## Create an Amplify Central Environment

 The Environment resource is a representation of your Kubernetes cluster.
-In order for resources to be discovered the agents must be connected to an Environment and a K8SCluster.
+In order for resources to be discovered, the agents must be connected to an Environment and a K8SCluster.

 If you previously followed [Deploy the service mesh and Axway Istio agents](/docs/central/mesh_management/add_env/#deploy-the-service-mesh-and-axway-mesh-agents), then the ADA and RDA will already be configured with your selected Environment and K8SCluster, and you can skip to [Configure the API Discovery Agent](#configure-the-api-discovery-agent).

-If you do not have the ADA and RDA configured, or if you would like the agents to use a different Environment follow the steps below:
+If you do not have the ADA and RDA configured, or if you would like the agents to use a different Environment, follow the steps below:

 1. Create an Environment.
 Copy the content below into a file called `environment.yaml`.
 You may change the names of the following resources to fit your needs.